lmorel3/spotify-playlists-2-deezer/README.md

 > pip install urwid

 ## How To Use
-1. Use caseychu's [great playlist backup script](https://github.com/caseychu/spotify-backup) and export to JSON
+1. Use caseychu's [great playlist backup script](https://github.com/caseychu/spotify-backup) and export to JSON.
+It'll ask you to allow the application.
-   > python spotify-backup.py --format=json myplaylist.txt
+   > python spotify-backup.py --format=json myplaylist.json
 2. [Register a new Deezer App](https://developers.deezer.com/) (they don't support the secret-less implicit grant OAuth as of now) **Be sure to leave redirect URL and domain as in the picture**
 <img src="https://i.imgur.com/91cJaSa.png" width="600" />
 3. Change the settings in spotify-restore.py to your APPID and Secret from the just registered Deezer App
 <img src="https://i.imgur.com/qw0EWBJ.png" width="300" />
 4. Launch the application

-   > python spotify-restore.py myplaylist.txt
+   > python spotify-restore.py myplaylist.json
    <img src="https://i.imgur.com/jh1pDIo.png" width="600" />
 5. Select or Deselect playlists, if needed.
 TAB switches focus to buttons on bottom.
 Space or Enter change selection
 <img src="https://i.imgur.com/bpvpuZc.png" width="600" />